willruggiano/make.nvim/README.md

 use {
   "willruggiano/make.nvim",
   config = function()
-    local cwd = vim.fn.getcwd()
     require("make").setup {
+      -- The name of the "default" profile default_profile = "default",
+      -- Default profile specification
+      default = {
-      -- The argument passed to cmake via -S source_dir = cwd,
+        -- The argument passed to cmake via -S source_dir = <path>,
-      -- The argument passed to cmake via -B binary_dir = cwd .. "/build/Debug",
+        -- The argument passed to cmake via -B binary_dir = <path>,

-      -- The argument passed to cmake via -DCMAKE_BUILD_TYPE build_type = "Debug",
+        -- The argument passed to cmake via -DCMAKE_BUILD_TYPE build_type = <cmake build type>,
-      -- The argument passed to cmake via -G generator = "Ninja",
+        -- The argument passed to cmake via -G generator = <cmake build system generator>,
+        -- Additional arguments passed to cmake when generating the buildsystem generate_arguments = <table>,

-      -- The argument passed to cmake via --target build_target = "all",
+        -- The argument passed to cmake via --target build_target = <cmake build target>,
-      -- The argument passed to cmake via --parallel build_parallelism = 16,
+        -- The argument passed to cmake via --parallel build_parallelism = <int>,
+        -- Additional arguments passed to cmake when building the project -- Pass native build options after a "--" build_arguments = <table>,

         -- The path to the CMake executable exe = "cmake",
-      -- Additional arguments passed to cmake when generating the buildsystem generate_arguments = { "-DENABLE_SOMETHING=ON", },
-      -- Additional arguments passed to cmake when building the project build_arguments = {
+        -- Whether to (re)generate the build system after switching profiles generate_after_profile_switch = true,
-        -- You can pass CMake arguments
-        "--config RelWithDebInfo",
-        -- and/or native build options (after a "--")
-        "--",
-        "--debug"  -- for GNU make
-      },
         -- Whether to open a quickfix window when compilation/linking fails open_quickfix_on_error = true,
         -- The command to use to open the quickfix window quickfix_command = "botright cwindow",
+      },
     }
   end,
   requires = {